Hornby Lighthouse

 Hornby Lighthouse, also known as South Head Lower Light or South Head Signal Station, is a heritage-listed active lighthouse located on the tip of South Head, New South Wales, Australia, a headland to the north of the suburb Watsons Bay.
-It marks the southern entrance to Port Jackson and Sydney Harbour, as well as lighting the South Reef, a ledge of submerged rocks.
+It marks the southern entrance to Port Jackson, as well as lighting the South Reef, a ledge of submerged rocks.
 It is the third oldest lighthouse in New South Wales.
 Designed by Mortimer Lewis and listed on the (now defunct) Register of the National Estate and on the New South Wales State Heritage Register since 2 April 1999, with the following statement of significance:

 History

 The need for a lighthouse at the entrance of Jackson Bay was made evident by the loss of two ships.
 First was the Dunbar, wrecked in August 1857, with the loss of 121 lives.
 The second was Catherine Adamson, two months later in October 1857, with a loss of twenty-one lives.
 The first signal station was operated close to the present site in 1790, serving as a landmark for ships to communicate their arrival to the settlement.
 A committee of the Light, Pilot and Navigation Board took evidence in September 1857 and recommended the construction of a 30 ft lighthouse on the inner South Head, showing a fixed white light (F.W.), although a red light was also considered.

 The South Head Signal Station is a dominant Sydney landmark which appears to have been in continuous use since the 1840s as a controlling point for shipping entering and leaving Port Jackson.

 A solid sandstone tower with connected watch keepers quarters built in the early 1840s and designed by the Colonial Architect Mortimer Lewis.
 The tower is octagonal in plan having four levels and a basement store cut 10 feet into a solid rock.
 The topmost level has a cantilevered iron and timber catwalk and the metal pitched roof is surmounted by an observation fleche.
 Decoration is minimal but the form of the shaft with simple stepping, string courses and small panel oval and square windows is typical of restrained Colonial Georgian building work.
 It was also reported that the government stores already had a catoptric lens apparatus available that has been purchased in 1853.

 The wing for staff quarters in an "I" plan with enclosed verandahs either side.
 This building probably c.
 1850s building having very good ashlar work to external walls with each elevation recessed within a frame of foundation, eaves and quoin mouldings.
 Windows are marked by simple classical sill and lintel mouldings.
 The hipped roofs originally of slate are now sheeted in asbestos cement.
 A good timber picket fence encloses the property which is in good condition and well maintained.